Hey, I'm Gallil Maimon

 Gallil Maimon, Lior Rokach

-We introduce and formally define a new adversarial setup against text classifiers named universal adversarial policies.
+TL;DR - We introduce a new adversarial setup against text classifiers named universal adversarial policies.
 Under this setup one learns a single perturbation policy which given a text and a classifier selects the optimal pertubations (which words to replace) in order to reach an adversarial text.
-It is universal in the sense that one policy must generalise to many unseen texts.
-We introcde LUNATC which learns such a policy with reinforcement learning and succesfully generalises to unseen texts from as little as 500 texts.
+The policy must generalise to many unseen texts.
+We learn such a policy with reinforcement learning which succesfully generalises to unseen texts from as little as 500 texts.